Your safety matters

 According to experts in the field of communication, like Professor Albert Mehrabian, circa 1971, words are only 7% of our communication.
 93% of communication is non-verbal.
 We are all much more than the spoken word.
 Sitting with someone in the physical one-to-one sense, can allow it to be quicker and easier to develop the rapport and trust needed in a therapeutic relationship.

 Feeling emotionally 'held' within your therapy sessions can help you to feel reassured.
 Yes, this can be done in a virtual meeting.
-But for me to be fully 'with you' during your inner journey towards healing, I prefer to convey a silent strength, deep empathy and sensitivity that I feel is otherwise diluted when carried out via an artificial go-between.
+But for me to be fully 'with you' during your inner journey towards healing, I prefer to convey a silent strength, a deep empathy and sensitivity that I feel is otherwise diluted when carried out via an artificial go-between.

 Being objective is not about making yourself distant behind a computer or mobile phone screen.
 Physically taking yourself out of and away from your regular environment to a face-to-face appointment, can help you to get a better understanding of your current situation.
-Your counselling and/or psychotherapy appointment then becomes the place you go to for therapy, and your home is your living and social environment.
+Your appointment then becomes the place you go to for therapy, and your home is your living and social environment.
 Totally separate.

 The situation with COVID-19: